ThingSet/thingset.github.io/docs/spec/v0.6/data_model/structure.md

 Changes to write-able data items (prefix `w`) are only stored in RAM, so they get lost after a reset of the device.
 In contrast to that, stored data (prefix `s`) is stored in non-volatile memory (e.g. flash or EEPROM) after a change.
 As non-volatile memory has a limited amount of write cycles, configuration data should not be changed continuously.

-Factory calibration data items are only accessible for the manufacturer after authentication.
-Authentication can be implemented through ThingSet or other means.
-If the user should be able to reset a value (e.g. a min/max counter), the value would be prefixed with `p` for protected.
-It is up to the firmware developer how the value should be protected.
-It may also only be marked differently to a normal input value (`w`) in a user interface.
+A protected data item (prefix `p`) can be used for data which is usually not changed by the user (e.g. a min/max counter or factory calibration values).
+Updating or resetting the value may be allowed only after authentication (e.g. through a ThingSet function call with an authentication token as a parameter).
+Protected values are also stored in non-volatile memory, but may be displayed differently to a normal stored value (`s`) in a user interface.

 Data prefixed with `o` can be thought of as tags for the other data in a report.
 Most time-series databases allow filtering of datasets based on tags (also called labels).
 Be aware that the orthogonal data should be limited to a small set of different values to avoid [high-cardinality data](https://en.wikipedia.org/wiki/Cardinality_(SQL_reports)).